tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

 such as IP-based geolocation feeds to provide said value.

 # Security Considerations {#sec-considerations}

-The use of the Geolocation Client Hint MUST use the `Sec-` header prefix as recommended in {{!RFC8942}}.

 Servers MUST NOT use Geolocation Client Hints for security or access-control decisions, as the value is provided by the client